Tan Son Nhat International Airport: Early history and Vietnam War era

 By mid-1956, with U.S. aid, a 7200 ft runway had been built; the airfield near Saigon became known as South Vietnam's principal international gateway.
 During the Vietnam War (or Second Indochina War), Tan Son Nhut Air Base (then using the Southern spelling "Tân Sơn Nhứt") was an important facility for both the U.S. Air Force and the Republic of Vietnam Air Force.
 Between 1968 and 1974, Tan Son Nhut Airport was one of the busiest military airbases in the world.
 Pan Am schedules from 1973 show that during the last days of South Vietnam, Boeing 747 service was being operated four times a week to San Francisco via Guam and Manila.
 Continental Airlines operated up to 30 Boeing 707 military charters per week to and from Tan Son Nhut Airport during the 1968–74 period.

+In the final days of the Vietnam War, the FAA banned US passenger flights to and from Vietnam.
+Pan Am was given permission to operate a final 747 charter from Tan Son Nhut on April 24, 1975, six days before the fall of Saigon to North Vietnamese forces.
+The 375-seat aircraft, Clipper Unity, carried 463 passengers evacuating Vietnam, including refugees and airline employees, some of whom sat on the floor or in the toilets.